-Lakeville Parks and Recreation strives to make your experience as safe and fun as possible.
+Lakeville Parks & Recreation strives to make your experience as safe and fun as possible.

-Please take a few moments to read through a series of new procedures as noted below for our participants that have recently been implemented.
+Read through a series of procedures as noted below for our participants that have been implemented due to COVID-19.
 If you are participating in multiple programs, keep in mind that procedures may evolve based on current recommendations.
 The procedures outlined below cover the majority of the programs offered, however, specific policies may be outlined for some programs in a welcome letter you would receive prior to the start of the program.

-Please discuss these procedures with the participant enrolled.
-If you have any questions regarding this program, contact our office at 952-985-4600.
+Discuss these procedures with the participant enrolled.
+If you have any questions, contact our office at 952-985-4600.

-We understand that times are uncertain right now, and if you decide to withdraw from a program due to COVID-19 you will be refunded for any program scheduled through August 31, 2020.
-We understand that it is hard to know how you will feel in future weeks as recommendations are continuously changing.
+We request a minimum of 48 hours advance notice of cancelations whenever possible.
+We understand that times are uncertain right now and that it is hard to know how you will feel in future weeks as recommendations are continuously changing.
 Contact us at 952-985-4600 if you need to make a cancelation or have additional questions.
-We request a minimum of 48 hours advance notice of cancelations whenever possible.

 Read our COVID-19 Refund Policy (PDF) for more information.

-Existing shelter reservations are being honored.
+We are currently taking 2021 reservations for outdoor shelters.
 You must follow social distancing guidelines while utilizing shelters.
-We are currently taking new reservations beginning July 1, 2020 for the remainder of the year.
 Refer to the Minnesota Department of Health (MDH) and Centers for Disease Control (CDC) guidelines for social distancing.